Public Holidays In Nigeria: The Pros And Cons Of Hosting Events During Festive Breaks

 3. Easier for Out-of-Town Guests

-2. Expensive Vendors and Venues
+2. Higher Costs for Vendors and Venues

-3. Logistics Wahala
+3. Transport and Logistics Wahala

-4. Religious or Cultural Sensitivities
+4. Cultural and Religious Sensitivities

 Conclusion